Craig David: 2009–2013: Signed Sealed Delivered and TS5 launch

 On 18 September 2009, fans got the first taste of the new album with an exclusive demo posted on his official website, a thirty-second snippet covering Stevie Wonder's "Signed, Sealed, Delivered I'm Yours".
 On 2 October 2009, David revealed to his fans via Twitter and his website that he had signed a new record deal with Universal Motown.
 The UK edition of Jay Sean's new album All or Nothing which was released on 30 November 2009, features David on a track entitled "Stuck in the Middle".
 David performed a bold new cover of "I Wan'na Be Like You" from Walt Disney's 1967 film The Jungle Book on the ITV programme Ultimate Movie Toons, broadcast 28 March 2010.

 The first single from David's fifth studio album Signed Sealed Delivered was "One More Lie (Standing in the Shadows)" and it was released in the UK on 22 March 2010 where it made number 76 with the album following one week later on 29 March 2010, which entered the UK chart at number 13.

 On 17 March 2010, David released a UK garage compilation album titled Rewind Old Skool Classics mixed with DJ Spoony featuring some of their favourite UK garage hits from the last ten years.

 Two weeks later on 31 May 2010, the second single to be taken from Signed Sealed Delivered, titled "All Alone Tonight (Stop, Look, Listen)" was released.
-The chorus of the single samples The Stylistics' hit "Stop, Look, Listen (To Your Heart)" but features completely new verses.
-In the weeks leading up to the release BBC Radio Two backed the single by naming it their 'Record of the Week' and adding it to their 'A-List'.
+The chorus of the single samples the Stylistics' hit "Stop, Look, Listen (To Your Heart)" but features completely new verses.
+In the weeks leading up to the release, BBC Radio Two backed the single by naming it their 'Record of the Week' and adding it to their 'A-List'.
 On 20 May 2010, David appeared as a co-host on The Morning Show in Australia alongside Kylie Gillies, whilst regular male presenter Larry Emdur was on holiday.
 On 27 August 2010, Swiss DJ Remady released an album titled No Superstar on which David features on the track "Do It on My Own".
 David was nominated for 'Best Video' at the 2010 Urban Music Awards for the song "One More Lie (Standing in the Shadows)".
-The 2010 Sunday Times Rich List indicated that Craig David is worth £8 million.
+The 2010 Sunday Times Rich List indicated that Craig David was worth £8 million.